sven-gerlach/extaber-api/README.md

 8. Run `pipenv shell` to initiate the environment
 9. Ensure the extaber database has all the tables setup by running `doppler run -- python manage.py migrate`
 10. Check that there are no outstanding migrations (there shouldn't be) with `doppler run -- python manage.py showmigrations`

+## Deployment
+The API gets deployed automatically if a new commit is pushed to the remote main branch.
+The [render.yaml](./render.yaml) specifies the build and deployment infrastructure on Render.

 ## ERD
 This back-end is entirely based on django, django rest framework, and PostgreSQL.
 It features many-to-many relationships,